 Students who return to the nursing major must demonstrate competency in calculation of dosages.
 The student is required to attain 100% proficiency in the test administered.
-Students are also to successfully pass the NSL practical exam with a 73%.

 Students who are in the Advance 2 BSN program may not transfer into the traditional 4 year program and students who are in the traditional 4 year program may not transfer into the Advance 2 BSN program.